drupalprojects/memcache/README.txt

 header.
 When cached pages are served out of the cache the header will include an 'age=' value indicating how many seconds ago the page was stored in the cache.

+## PERSISTENT CONNECTIONS ##

+As of 7.x-1.5, the memcache module uses peristent connections by default.
+If this causes you problems you can disable persistent connections by adding the following to your settings.php:

+  $conf['memcache_persistent'] = FALSE;

 ## EXAMPLES ##

 Example 1: